 Students are encouraged to extend their interest in English by entering a variety of competitions.
 Theatre workshops are offered to foster response to Shakespeare.
 Our close partnership with the Library has led to an active book club and the shadowing of the Carnegie Book Award.
-We also run a creative writing group and Shakespeare workshops for students.
+We also run extra-curricular clubs for students